-Keeping good records - whether you do so on a paper-based system, using Excel or Google spreadsheets or whether you invest in a dedicated customer relationship management system – will enable you and your team to keep track of your customers.
+Keeping good records - whether using Excel, Google spreadsheets or a dedicated customer relationship management system - will enable you and your team to keep track of your customers.

-“A decent customer relationship management (CRM) system is the foundation stone of building up a successful business,” agrees Mark Sinclair, founder of yourBusinessChannel.
-Although a New Zealand-based business, Mark works from Bristol and has colleagues in London, Stockholm, Hamburg and further afield.
+“A decent CRM system is the foundation stone of building up a successful business,” says Mark Sinclair, founder of yourBusinessChannel.

-“When you have such a geographically spread team and so many different relationships – with suppliers, clients, prospects – you simply cannot remember everything,” he explains.
-“Even a start up rapidly outgrows Outlook or a smartphone, because you need to track all of your calls, meeting notes, emails and decisions.
+“When you have so many different relationships - with suppliers, clients, prospects - you simply cannot remember everything,” he says.
+“Ideally you need to track all of your calls, meeting notes, emails and decisions.

-“What a proper CRM gives you is extraordinary visibility - you can see exactly what’s going on, what your colleagues have said to people, and so on,” Sinclair continues.
-“It also enables you to grade your prospects from 'vague' to 'hot', and generate really useful, real-time reports, which means you can see very easily where the opportunities are.”
+“What a proper CRM gives you is extraordinary visibility - you can see exactly what’s going on and what your colleagues have said to people,” Sinclair adds.
+“It also enables you to grade your prospects from warm to hot, and generate useful, real-time reports, which means you can see easily where the opportunities are.”

-For Robin Daniels, exceeding customer expectations in this way can be a key point of differentiation between you and your competitors.
+Exceeding customer expectations can be a key point of differentiation between you and your competitors.
 It should boost your reputation and your revenue, and help you to focus your sales efforts - because happy customers are far more likely to influence others to buy from you.
 In simple terms, they become the front line of your sales force.